-New National leader Judith Collins plans portfolio changes in first act in new role
+Judith Collins new National leader: Winston Peters claims Todd Muller had 'serious breakdown'

+Ardern said politicking will not mean much to New Zealanders, who will be expecting the Government to focus on the Covid-19 response, and she hasn't spent much time thinking about squaring off with Collins.

-National MPs will meet this morning to discuss changes in the party, which will include a reshuffle of some portfolios, new leader Judith Collins says.
+National MPs met this morning to discuss changes in the party, which will include a reshuffle of some portfolios, Collins says.

 The future of health spokesman Michael Woodhouse is in question, after Collins today refused to publicly say he would be keeping the job.